 The Pittsburg State University Code of Student Rights and Responsibilities and other student information is available online at Any student who, because of a physical or learning disability, may require some special arrangements in order to meet course requirements should contact the Office of Institutional Equity at PSU.
 All accommodations provided by PSU are channeled through two offices, the Center for Student Accommodations and the Office of Institutional Equity.
-The Office of Institutional Equity primarily assists students with physical disabilities and the Center for Student Accommodations Office assists with learning related disabilities.
+The Office of Institutional Equity primarily assists students with physical disabilities and the Center for Student Accommodations office disabilities.

-http://catalog.pittstate.edu/contentm/blueprints/blueprint display.php?bp listing id=162&blueprint id=84&sid=1&menu id=335
+http://catalog.pittstate.edu/contentm/blueprints/blueprint_display.php?bp_listing_id=162&blu eprint_id=84&sid=1&menu_id=335